NeptuneHub/k3s-supreme-waffle/raspberrypi02w/README.md

 ```

 # SAMBA
 Here we will configure samba directly on the host system, not using K3S.
+By my test it worked very well, I connected to it with my Android phone, starting to looking at photo preview and RAM still remain on a max of 300mb, with also no much CPU usage.
+As a storage I used the internal SD card and I used the integrated wifi.

 First install samba on the machine: